HenryKorver/henrykorver.github.io/essays/tonsofsingledecorations.md

 ---
 Over the past week or so, we have begun to talk about software design patterns in our class.
 After 10+ hours, I think I can answer the following question competently:

-## What is a Design Pattern?
+## Why bother following Design Patterns?

+At first glance, Design Patterns may seem overly complicated and abstract, but their implementation need not be.
 In software engineering, a design pattern is a template solution to commonly occurring problems.
 Unlike frameworks or libraries, they are not ready-made tools, and in fact, they are more like extra vocabulary.
-Memorizing each design pattern is a little dull, but if I tell another developer, "I'm using a factory here," I would hope they follow.
+I'm a bit torn because on one hand, memorizing 20+ common design patterns is a little dull.
+On the other hand, if I tell another developer, "I'm using a factory here," I would be disappointed if I had to explain to them what a factory is.

 Design patterns can be split into three groups: